 His brief life as the heir to England's throne was a flash of dynastic hope extinguished by plague, altering the course of history.

-Edward of Angoulême exists in history as a poignant 'what if.'
-Born in Aquitaine to Edward the Black Prince, the legendary warrior, and Joan of Kent, he was the grandson of King Edward III.
-His birth during the Hundred Years' War was a major political event, celebrated with lavish tournaments; he was second in line to the English throne, the future embodied in a small child.
+Edward of Angoulême died at age five in 1370, likely a victim of the bubonic plague, shifting the English line of succession to his younger brother, the future Richard II.
+Born in Aquitaine to Edward the Black Prince and Joan of Kent, he was the grandson of King Edward III.
+His birth during the Hundred Years' War was celebrated with lavish tournaments; he was second in line to the English throne.
 His father, already in declining health, saw in him the continuation of Plantagenet glory.
-The family moved to Bordeaux, but the boy's story was cut brutally short.
-In 1370, as the prince's court was beset by illness, five-year-old Edward died, likely a victim of the bubonic plague.
-His death had profound consequences: the line of succession passed to his younger brother, the future Richard II, a boy whose troubled reign would eventually spark the Wars of the Roses.
+The family moved to Bordeaux, but illness beset the prince's court.
+Edward's death had profound consequences: Richard II's troubled reign would eventually spark the Wars of the Roses.
 Edward's tomb in Bordeaux was lost to time, leaving only the record of a promise unfulfilled.

 The biggest hits of 1365